 Our Performance Target

-11.0 🔷 <= 7.3
+10.5 🔷 <= 7.3

-Unit of Measure: I Unit of Measure: Infections per 1,000 Discharges
+Unit of Measure: Infect ions per 1,000 Discharges

-Performance timeline: Apr 1 - Jun 22, 2023
+Performance timeline: Apr 1 - Sep 14, 2023

 Data Source: Med2020 Abstracting and Coding system

 Target Source: FHA Internal

-Hospital specific targets were derived hasad on the different types Frasor health apprates

-tes: Hospital specific targets were derived based on the different types Fraser health operates (Teaching Hospitals, Large, Medium and Small size community hospitals) as specified by the Canadian Institute of Health information (CIHI), and each site's historical performance.
+Notes: Hospital specific targets were derived based on the different types Fraser health operates (Teaching Hospitals, Large, Medium and Small size community hospitals) as specified by the Canadian Institute of Health information (CIHI), and each site's historical performance.

-Fraser Health's 2023/24 year-to-date performance for hospital acquired non-aspiration pneumonia is 11.0.
-Two sites (Chilliwack General and Peace Arch) are meeting their internal targets.
+Fraser Health's 2023/24 year-to-date performance for hospital acquired non-aspiration pneumonia is 10.5.
+Two sites (Langley Memorial and Peace Arch) are meeting their internal targets.
 We will continue to work with our sites and programs that have opportunities to reduce this infection which can impact a patient's stay in our facilities.
 COVID-19 has negatively influenced our hospital acquired pneumonia numbers as patients on outbreak units who acquired COVID-19, and subsequently pneumonia, are included in the increase in numbers.